nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

 Thus, the guidelines provided are very easy to understand and follow, making the contribution process accessible to all individuals interested in participating.

-## Day 10 - 25th March 2024

 ### WRITE A SUMMARY ON SLACK

 I added a summary on slack on 25th of March 2023 on what you have learned about the community I chosen in terms of contributing as:

-**"I've been exploring the [First Contributions](https://github.com/firstcontributions/first-contributions/tree/main) repository for open-source community contributions.
-The community is dedicated to simplifying and guiding beginners through their first contributions.**
+    "I've been exploring the [First Contributions](https://github.com/firstcontributions/first-contributions/tree/main) repository for open-source community contributions.
+The community is dedicated to simplifying and guiding beginners through their first contributions.

-**They provide clear, step-by-step instructions with accompanying images for forking the repository, cloning it, creating branches, making changes, pushing them, and submitting for review.
-Additionally, they offer a link to an external GitHub repository for setting up Git on a local machine, which you can find [here](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git).**
+    They provide clear, step-by-step instructions with accompanying images for forking the repository, cloning it, creating branches, making changes, pushing them, and submitting for review.
+Additionally, they offer a link to an external GitHub repository for setting up Git on a local machine, which you can find [here](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git).

-**Moreover, the [CODE-OF-CONDUCT.md](https://github.com/firstcontributions/first-contributions/blob/main/CODE_OF_CONDUCT.md) emphasizes values of respect, empathy, and professionalism, while prohibiting harassment or discrimination.
-They encourage community members to adhere to this code, fostering a safe and welcoming environment for collaboration and mutual respect among all participants."**
+    Moreover, the [CODE-OF-CONDUCT.md](https://github.com/firstcontributions/first-contributions/blob/main/CODE_OF_CONDUCT.md) emphasizes values of respect, empathy, and professionalism, while prohibiting harassment or discrimination.
+They encourage community members to adhere to this code, fostering a safe and welcoming environment for collaboration and mutual respect among all participants."

 ### CONTRIBUTE TO EXTERNAL COMMUNITY

 Please refer to the [CONTRIBUTING.md](https://github.com/nic-dgl104-winter-2024/rrj-nazrinzuwair/blob/main/CONTRIBUTING.md) file for a detailed description of this activity.

-## Day 11 - 22nd March 2024

 ### CONTRIBUTE TO PATTERN-LIBRARY